pragma-/Plang/README.md

 ##### Map
     MapInitializer ::= "{" ( (IDENT | String) ":" Expression )* "}"

 A `Map` is a collection of key/value pairs.
-To create a map, it must be assigned to a variable; anonymous maps are not permitted.
 Map keys must be of type `String`.
 Map values can be any type.

 Creating a map and accessing a key: